S.C.’s peak rut takes place within predictable time frame

 Charles Ruth, SCDNR’s lead deer biologist, said the rut for the majority of the state will be from mid-October through mid-November.

-“Localized areas can certainly experience peak rut periods anytime within that month.
+“Localized areas can certainly experience peak periods anytime within that month.
 And it may change a bit from year to year based on external factors,” Ruth said.
-“The major exception to the rut in South Carolina is the Upstate, mountainous section.
+“The major exception in South Carolina is the Upstate, mountainous section.
 The peak there is a little later, in late November.
 With that peak time, deer rut activity likely begins earlier and can continue into December.”

 “Deer will certainly be found at food sources such as agriculture fields, near water and other life necessities prior to the rut,” he said.
 “But overall deer activity prior to the rut is geared to basic survival needs.
 And most movement is associated with traveling to and from food and water sources.”